• Menu

 Now that your cover letter is complete and ready to go, the only thing left to consider is how to send it in a way that is conducive to the hiring manager’s preference.
 While it may seem like a small detail, you’ll want to take a moment to learn the best way to send a cover letter.
 In the application process where you’ll experience heavy competition for the job, every little detail counts!

-Next Post: 11 Common Cover Letter Mistakes and How to Avoid Them 11 Common Cover Letter Mistakes and How to Avoid Them»
+Next Post: 11 of the Most Common Cover Letter Mistakes and How to Avoid Them 11-cover-letter-mistakes»

 Reader Interactions